Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Training and Evaluation Details

 \subsection{Reproducibility details.}

-To facilitate reproducibility, we report the full training configuration used in all main distillation experiments. \textbf{Training setup.} We use full-parameter fine-tuning with a fixed random seed of 42 on NVIDIA A100-PCIE-40GB GPUs.
-We train for 3 epochs on our 10k human-annotated driving distillation dataset.
+To facilitate reproducibility, we report the full training configuration used in all main distillation experiments.

+\paragraph{Training setup.} We use full-parameter fine-tuning with a fixed random seed of 42 on NVIDIA A100-PCIE-40GB GPUs.
+For the static loss coefficients, we use $w_{\mathrm{ce}}=0.7$, $w_p=60$, $w_r=0.15$, and $w_{pl}=60$ in the main experiments.
+The larger perception and planning weights are used because their supervision signals are sparser and require stronger scaling for stable convergence.
+We train for 3 epochs on our 10,500 human-annotated driving distillation dataset.

-\textbf{Optimization hyperparameters.} The student model is optimized with AdamW.
+\paragraph{Optimization hyperparameters.} The student model is optimized with AdamW.
 We use a learning rate of $5\times 10^{-5}$.
 We set gradient accumulation steps to 4.
 We use a cosine learning-rate scheduler with a warmup ratio of 0.03 and a minimum learning-rate ratio of 0.01.
 We set the micro-batch size to 1, and use gradient accumulation with 4 steps, resulting in an effective batch size of $1\times 4=4$.

-\textbf{Online loss reweighting implementation.} In Appendix~\ref{online_loss}, we parameterize each learnable loss weight as $w_i=\mathrm{softplus}(a_i)+\epsilon$ with $\epsilon=10^{-8}$.
+\paragraph{Online loss reweighting implementation.} In Appendix~\ref{online_loss}, we parameterize each learnable loss weight as $w_i=\mathrm{softplus}(a_i)+\epsilon$ with $\epsilon=10^{-8}$.
 We then apply a bounded constraint to $w_i$ and use small positive epsilons for numerical stability.
 The dynamic-weight parameters $\{a_i\}$ are optimized with AdamW using learning rate $3\times 10^{-4}$, with standard numerical-stability safeguards.
-We additionally apply a bounded constraint to the learned dynamic weights to avoid extreme values during training.

-\textbf{AGP numerical stability.} In the projection operator in Appendix~\ref{sec:agradient_projection}, we add a small denominator constant $\epsilon_{\mathrm{proj}}=10^{-20}$ when computing $\|\mathbf{g}\|_2^2$.
+\paragraph{AGP numerical stability.} In the projection operator in Section~\ref{sec:agradient_projection}, we add a small denominator constant $\epsilon_{\mathrm{proj}}=10^{-20}$ when computing $\|\mathbf{g}\|_2^2$.
 This prevents division-by-zero in degenerate cases.

-\textbf{Teacher mixing weights.} In multi-teacher training (Appendix~\ref{sec:multi_obj}), for a batch from capability $c\in\{p,r,pl\}$, we use the fixed teacher-mixing matrix

-Each capability is biased toward its specialized teacher while keeping non-zero contributions from the other teachers.
-This reduces overfitting to a single capability and mitigates catastrophic forgetting across capabilities.

-\textbf{Code release.} We plan to release our code (training, distillation, and evaluation scripts) after publication.